 db2 "set integrity for mytable immediate checked" > $LOG

-CREATE TABLE mytable (c1 VARCHAR(30), c2 INT, c3 CHAR(1))
+CREATE TABLE mytable (c1 VARCHAR(30), c2 INT, c3 CHAR(1))and that the csv file looks like this:

 Hello world, 1, Y